-The Wollaton Walled Garden Project, sometimes referred to as the Secret Garden, is a community-led effort, coordinated by Friends of Wollaton Park, to restore the 4-acre walled garden at Wollaton Hall in Nottingham, England.
+The Wollaton Walled Garden Project, is a community-led collaboration between FoWP and WHaCS, guided and supported by NCC Park management and staff, to restore the 4-acre walled garden at Wollaton Hall in Nottingham, England.

 The project aims to conserve the garden’s heritage, offer a place for historic and traditional horticulture, and provide opportunities for learning and education.

-History of the Wollaton Walled Garden Project
+History of the Walled Garden

 The ‘new’ walled garden was built, along with the head gardener’s cottage, large conservatory and farm buildings, in the second half of the 18 century.
 It replaced the old kitchen garden that was possibly near the present-day formal gardens area.
 Built in a classic rhomboid shape, the inner 12ft wall encloses about 4 acres.